My Silver Arts Award at

 What I have decided to do with my art challenge and who is my adviser

-The decision is in my mind already.
-The realistic point of view is still far, far away from the final results, and this is why I need an adviser or several professional opinions.
+Still, the realistic outcome feels far away from the final results, which is why I need an adviser—or perhaps several professional opinions.

-Nowadays, you get a lot of information online; however, I cannot act delusional and think that I know entirely what I am doing.
+Nowadays, it is easy to find an overwhelming amount of information online; however, I cannot allow myself to be delusional and think I entirely know what I am doing.

 Identify and plan

-I decided to use mainly Wednesdays for my work on Arts Award and planned a functional and efficient timetable to study, to train and to create my study art product.
+I decided to dedicate Wednesdays specifically to my Arts Award work, creating a functional and efficient timetable to study, train, and develop my art product.

-I've recorded my daily progress in the form of a funny diary.
+To keep track of my progress, I recorded my daily journey in the form of a light-hearted, humorous diary.

-I've planned all in detail, but I don't live in a perfect world so, no any warranty agreement for my good intentions.
-Delays in traffic, unexpected selfish behaviour from older fellow student dancers, noisy migraines, muscle aches, forgetting to remove lens cap when I've finally decided to record on camera my performance... and other distracting and unpleasant situations fooling around with my effort, faith and time.
+Delays in traffic, the unexpected selfish behaviour of older fellow student dancers, noisy migraines, muscle aches, even forgetting to remove the lens cap just when I finally decided to record my performance—all these distracting and unpleasant situations interfered with my effort, faith, and time.

 Dancing around Bolero studies: